stuartmemo/miniplate/README.md

-miniplate
+Miniplate
 =========

-A basic html file to be used as a starting point for quick experiments.
+A basic HTML file to be used as a starting point for quick experiments.
+Includes bash script to be able to create HTML file from any directory.

 Includes CDN links to: